 British Curriculum Overview

 GEMS FirstPoint offers The National Curriculum for England taught by fully qualified and experienced staff.
-British education has achieved a reputation for quality and is recognised and respected around the world.
+The British education curriculum has achieved a reputation for quality and is recognised and respected around the world.
 One of the huge benefits is how transferable it is – students can move seamlessly from country to country or move back to the UK while studying the National Curriculum of England.

-GEMS FirstPoint School has designed its curriculum around the global needs of our students.
+GEMS FirstPoint School has designed its British curriculum stages around the global needs of our students.
 Fundamentally, we offer the National Curriculum for England; however, we also incorporate the goals and values of GEMS Education and the rich national influence of the UAE.
 This mix results in students being offered a modern, exciting and educationally advanced curriculum.

 The value of receiving an international education in a global environment cannot be measured, and students are encouraged to discover more about the world and are supported in doing so.